spyder-ide/spyder-website/src/routes/blog/spyder-6-carlos/+page.md

 Plots are still fit to the pane by default, but zoom in/out buttons are now enabled by default, and a new toolbar button allows toggling between fit to window and 1:1 actual size.
 On top of that, zoom level is now saved per plot, and double-clicking a plot shows it full size.
 Additionally, the toolbar is more organized and users can drag and drop their plots in the thumbnail list to the right to re-order them as they wish.
-Put together, this solves a significant set of past pain points that Spyder users and developers have previously expressed.
+Put together, this solves a significant set of pain points that Spyder users and developers expressed previously about this pane.

 ![Before and after of the Spyder consoles menu, with the new version featuring refined layout and icons and displaying a new Open in Environment submenu, offering environments that a console can be opened in](console-menu-added.png "Refined Consoles menu with new Open in Environment submenu")